MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-china.md

 ## Provisioning

-Customers in China have two options from which to select how they want to access Dynamics 365 for Customer Engagement.
+Customers in China have two options from which to select how they want to access Dynamics 365 apps.

-- Services operated by 21Vianet in China - 21Vianet operates and offers Dynamics 365 for Customer Engagement services in China.
+- Services operated by 21Vianet in China - 21Vianet operates and offers Dynamics 365 apps services in China.
 This option provides a consistent Dynamics 365 Customer Engagement experience that is the same as global offerings.
 This option also meets the demands of customers who prefer to use online services provided by a local company that stores their data within China.
 These services are subject to Chinese laws.

-- Services operated by Microsoft – This option is for Dynamics 365 for Customer Engagement customers that prefer to use services managed and delivered by Microsoft.
+- Services operated by Microsoft – This option is for Dynamics 365 apps customers that prefer to use services managed and delivered by Microsoft.
 For all new customers and existing customers, if the customer purchases Microsoft Azure, Dynamics 365, and Office using an Enterprise Agreement, Office 365 and/or Dynamics 365 can co-exist on the tenant.

 There are a few technical limitations during the provisioning of services that need to be taken in to account to avoid potential issues.